Published at: 2025-10-30

 -

-Data permissions are a core CRM feature, allowing administrators and users to access and manage specific data based on their roles and responsibilities.
-Below are key terms related to data permissions.
+Data Permissions are a core CRM feature that lets administrators and users access and manage specific records according to their Roles and responsibilities.
+The following explains terms related to Data Permissions.

 -